nest-desktop/nest-desktop/docs/user/usage-advance/project-view.rst

    :target: #projects-menu

-The projects menu will be displayed when the user clicks the :bdg-primary-line:`PROJECTS` in the system bar (top black bar).
+The projects menu will be displayed when the user clicks the :bdg:`PROJECTS` in the system bar (top black bar).
 An opened project menu shows the same options which are displayed as buttons in the toolbar.

 In the menu you find options to create a new project (|new|) as well as to reload (|reload|), export (|export|), import (|import|), delete (|delete-projects|) or reset (|reset|) multiple projects.

 |br|

-.. _project-view_project-dialog:
+.. _project-view-project-dialog:

 Project dialog
 --------------